Contact Us

 JobId

-If a job constantly changes its name (e.g. job name contains a time stamp), the formed JobId hash value is not stable, which does allow to group executions under one JobID.
+If a job constantly changes its name (e.g. job name contains a time stamp), the JobId hash value is constantly changing as well.
 To enable the grouping for such a case, the JobId hash value is formed without the job name and on the monitoring UI, such a situation is indicated as follows:

 In such a case, please give the job a name that represents all related executions (by pressing the pencil icon).